thashepherd/paircolumbuschallenges-FindTheAnagrams/README.md

 “Angel” is an anagram of “glean.”

 ##Instructions
-Modify the `detect_anagram` function to detect if the words are anagrams or not.
+The `detect_anagram` method detects if the words are anagrams or not.
+It relies on an unimplemented `canonical` method.
+Fill out `canonical` so that `detect_anagram` is fixed.

 `detect_anagram('angel', 'glean') #should == true`
 `detect_anagram('glean', 'angel') #should == true`